yhoogstrate/flaimapper/README.md

 ### Input: multiple alignments

 FlaiMapper is able to deal with multiple input files.
-In certain situations you want to enhance your resulotion by combining datasets.
-Imagine you have multiple runs from the same sample, you can simply enhance your resolution by using a stacked alignment.
-You can tell FlaiMapper to use multiple alignments and it simply reads through these alignments as if they were one alignment.
+In certain situations you want to enhance your resulotion by combining datasets, multiple runs for example.
+You can simply enhance your resolution by stacking the alignment.
+Instead of creating merged BAM or SSLM files, you can simply tell FlaiMapper to use multiple alignments and FlaiMapper will simply reads through these alignments as if they were one alignment.
 So, if you provide multiple input files you will get only one output file based on the concatenated data.
 If you want to get **individual outputs for any of your samples**, you have to **run FlaiMapper separately on each sample!**

-The last argument of FlaiMapper is simply a 1-to-many argument.
+The last argument of FlaiMapper is simply a 1-or-multiple.
 You can run FlaiMapper on multiple files by separating all desired files with a space:

 	flaimapper \
 	    -f 1 \